 From the relaxed atmosphere in Croatia to the vibrant street of Italy: that was our plan all along.
 We wanted to take a ferry from Croatia to Italy and explore a city which has been on our bucket list for too long: Venice.

 Getting from Croatia to Italy can be done via plane (from select few airports) or via car, but we believe the best way to arrive in Venice is indeed by boat, given Venice's maritime history.
+Also, remember you can do it the other way around and travel from Italy to Croatia as a day trip from Venice.

 Your adventure doesn't have to stop in Venice.
 You can rent a car and explore the myriad Italian cities, then catch another ferry back to Croatia once you are ready.
 Venezia Lines ferries provide frequent services from Croatia to Italy.
 Visiting Italy can be very expensive and sometimes the city gets very crowded.
 Thus, being on the water and catching a glimpse of Venice for a day seemed the most appropriate arrangement for us.